-If ever one wished to highlight a great example of a top quality early automatic watch movement, this could easily be chosen.
-In fact, the initial impression on viewing this movement is that it is much more modern than its actual release date which was 1952.
+If ever one wished to highlight a fine quality automatic watch movement, this would make a first-class example.
+In fact, the initial impression upon viewing this movement is that it is much more modern than its release date, of 1952.
 The quality of finishing and build is exceptional and better finished than anything offered by Rolex of the same period.
 For example, each jewel is held in its own threaded gold sleeve, which is then in turn screwed into the plates.
 This is a much more sophisticated method than those which simply fitted their jewels into drilled holes in the bridges, as was the practice with some Rolex and Omega movement of the same period.

 As can be seen, the movement is in tip-top condition having just completed an overhaul and service by our watchmaker.
 This means it has been completely disassembled, cleaned, inspected under high magnification then rebuilt using only original Longines parts where required.
 After testing and final calibration, this watch was running to within +8 seconds per day, which is outstanding for a vintage watch of this age.
 The movement also has a power reserve of 39hrs.